Lesson 15: Circuits and Physical Prototypes

 Transition: Send students back to the online progression to learn about creating button circuits, which they will then add to their smart bike prototypes.
 This portion of the progression will take them all the way through finalizing their designs and submitting the code.

 Share: Give each group an opportunity to share their designs.
 Take some time to notice and celebrate the differences in design - even in a situation where we are all working from the same plan, each individual will bring their own experiences and perspectives to the design of a product.

 This discussion is intended to tie the physical design work students are doing now to the work they did in unit 4.
-Though we haven't explicitly asked students to spend the same amount of energy thinking about users and their needs in this project, it's still an essential element of good design.
+Though we haven't asked students to spend the same amount of energy thinking about users and their needs in this project, it's still an essential element of good design.
 Push your students to consider how the design of physical computing devices brings new challenges and opportunities when it comes to designing for a diverse set of users.
 Students may consider how age, eyesight, or hearing may impact the usability of this design.

 Discuss: Using some of the specific design choices as an example, discuss with the class how their design choices impact the usability of their products.
 What assumptions did we make about our users, and how might our design choices have excluded or disadvantaged different user groups.

 All of the devices that you've used so far are actually circuits connected to numbered pins!
 Look for #13 on your board to see which circuit is connected to pin 13, then read through this code and predict what will happen when the program is run.

 Learning More About LEDs